The Villain: Oil Companies’

 the next 27 years promoting climate denial. (xiv)

-- Oil and coal companies have funded multi-million dollar campaigns to convince people that climate science is uncertain, even targeting teachers and schoolchildren with their misinformation.(x)
+- Oil and coal companies have funded multi-million dollar campaigns to convince people that climate science is uncertain, even targeting teachers and schoolchildren with their misinformation.(ix)

-- Two billionaires who have gotten rich off oil are planning to spend nearly $900 million in the 2016 elections.(xii) To protect their own profits, they’re attacking candidates who support wind and solar.
+- Two billionaires who have gotten rich off oil planned to spend nearly $900 million in the 2016 elections,(xi) and $400 million in the 2018 ones.(xii) To protect their own profits, they attack candidates who support clean energy.

 - Oil companies aren’t offering energy solutions that are safe for our communities, our drinking water, or our climate.
 Fracking is a more difficult, expensive and destructive way to extract oil and gas that pumps millions of gallons of water and toxic chemicals into the earth, often contaminates drinking water, and leaks methane into our air, which further disrupts our climate.
 And that’s all before we even burn the fossil fuel it extracts.(xiii)